-An arbitration institution can ensure all procedural requirements are met before an arbitration commences, and can provide sample templates for the initiating documents.37 An arbitration institution may also assist with other aspects which are essential for an arbitration to commence.
+An arbitration institution can ensure all procedural requirements are met before an arbitration commences, and can provide sample templates for the initiating documents.48 An arbitration institution may also assist with other aspects which are essential for an arbitration to commence.
 This may include collecting deposits and assisting with the appointment of arbitrators.

 In contrast to litigation, all material facts do not need to be pleaded in an originating process for arbitration.
 Thus, parties typically do not commence arbitration with a lengthy statement of claim and defence.
 There are also no strict rules of service in arbitration.
-For example, Article 6.5 of the ACICA Rules merely requires a Claimant to send the Notice of Arbitration to the Respondent, and notify ACICA it has done so with specifics regarding how the notice was communicated and the date of delivery.
+For example, article 6(5) of the ACICA Rules merely requires a claimant to send the Notice of Arbitration to the Respondent and notify ACICA it has done so (with specifics regarding how the notice was communicated and the date of delivery).
 Notification to the respondent is, however, important to prevent the award being challenged in the seat or not recognised and enforced under the New York Convention.

-In proceedings before the courts of some jurisdictions, parties may be required by law to take pre-action steps prior to or on the commencement of proceedings.38 Similarly, in arbitration, the parties may agree to adopt pre-action steps.
-Depending on the seat of the arbitration, the parties may be obliged to follow these agreed pre-action steps before commencing arbitration.39
+In proceedings before the courts of some jurisdictions, parties may be required by law to take pre-action steps prior to or on the commencement of proceedings.49 Similarly, in arbitration, the parties may agree to adopt pre-action steps.
+Depending on the seat of the arbitration, the parties may be obliged to follow these agreed pre-action steps before commencing arbitration.50

+46 ACICA, ACICA Rules, article 6 (1).

-- 35 ACICA Rules, Article 6(2). - 36 See e.g. UNCITRAL Rules, Article 3(2). - 37 See e.g. sample Notice of Arbitration and Answer to Notice of Arbitration available on the ACICA website. - 38 See e.g. Civil Procedure Act 2010 (Vic) sections 9(2)(a), 70(1)(c). - 39 For example, New York courts have repeatedly held that 'conditions precedent' to arbitration must be complied with before commencing arbitration, see generally Gary B Born, International Commercial Arbitration (Kluwer Law, 3rd Ed, 2021) 988-9.
+- 47 See e.g. UNCITRAL, UNCITRAL Rules, article 3 (2). - 48 See e.g. ACICA, sample Notice of Arbitration and Answer to Notice of Arbitration, available at acica.org.au. - 49 See e.g. Civil Procedure Act 2010 (Vic) sections 9(2)(a), 70(1)(c). - 50 For example, New York courts have repeatedly held that 'conditions precedent' to arbitration must be complied with before commencing arbitration, see generally Gary B Born, International Commercial Arbitration (Kluwer Law, 3rd Ed, 2021) 988-9.